aether-machine/recursive-universe/README.md

-# 📜 Recursive Universe Model: Unifying General Relativity and Quantum Mechanics
+# 📜 Recursive Universe and the Cosmological Oscillator Model

 ## 🌌 Overview
 This project explores a **new theoretical framework** that unifies **general relativity, quantum mechanics, and cosmic evolution** by proposing that **time, light, and matter are fundamentally interconnected and cycle through different states**.